deltaintellect/newdelta/content/project/probability-general-math/index.md

 date: 2021-11-08T19:55:54.708Z
 draft: false
 featured: false
-summary: What is the probability of getting a head when a fair coin is tossed once?
+summary: A die is rolled once.
+What is the probability that a number less than 3 shows up?
 tags:
   - General Math
 image: